-Suzanne M. Ward is Head, Collection Management at Purdue University Libraries in West Lafayette, Indiana.
+Suzanne M. Ward retired in 2017 from the Purdue University Libraries in West Lafayette, Indiana.
 She published the first edition of Rightsizing the Academic Library Collection in 2015.
-She has also written extensively on patron-driven acquisitions, publishing A Guide to Implementing and Managing Patron-Driven Acquisitions for the Association for Library Collections & Technical Service (ALCTS) in 2012 and making presentations on this topic both nationally and internationally.
-Her current research interests include print retention issues and the use of e-books in academic libraries.
+She has also written extensively on patron-driven acquisitions, publishing A Guide to Implementing and Managing Patron-Driven Acquisitions in 2012 and making presentations on the topic both nationally and internationally.
+Her research interests included print retention issues and the use of e-books in academic libraries.
 Ward holds a BA from the University of California at Los Angeles, an AMLS from the University of Michigan, and an MA from the University of Memphis.

 Rightsizing the Academic Library Collection—print/e-book Bundle

 This specially priced bundle includes a print copy for desk reference along with the e-book version.
 The download link for this product can be found on the final confirmation screen after you complete your purchase, and may also be accessed from your Account Profile; the print copy will be shipped to you.
 For more information about ALA eEditions file types and how to view them on eReaders, desktop computers, and other devices, see this page.

 - Table of Contents

 Is your institution's library bursting at the seams with books that have not been touched for decades, microfilm that nobody uses, and print journals that have been superseded by electronic access?
 Have you wondered how best to identify what physical material to retain and what to withdraw to maintain an inviting collection of relevant material for your users?
 Then it's time to rightsize!
 Ward identifies the challenges and proposes solutions to shaping physical collections for today's academic library.
 Filled with sage advice and ready-to-implement guidance, this book

 - Introduces the concept of rightsizing, a strategic and largely automated approach that uses continuous assessment to identify the no- and low-use materials in the collection